awesome-panel/awesome-panel/docs/packages/awesome-panel-extensions/designer.md

 - In my editor or terminal I have to wait for python to start or the Bokeh server to reload which takes +10 secs.
 - I also have to reload data from file or database which can take a long time as well.
 Or alternative save sample datasets locally.
 - In Jupyter Notebook I can `importlib.reload` or `%run` my code from code files.
 But it is tedius to setup, use and maintain in my experience.
 - In BI Tools I can drag and drop components, browse parameters and update to see changes.
 I cant do that efficiently from an editor today.
 But using BI tools is not what I believe in for other than rapid prototyping.
-I believe in code and the power of Python for building long term, powerfull and flexible solutions.
+I believe in code and the power of Python for building long term, pwerful and flexible solutions.

 ##### Slow to browse through and update the parameters of my components